SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Transfers one game entity from a container to another.

 **storage_element**
-Game entity that is transfered.
+Game entity that is transferred.

 **source_container**
 Container the game entity is stored in when the ability is used.